lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 6 2017

+I think have the parser almost ready to work!
+For now I will just return text strings describing what I want to happen after the parser has determined what the player is trying to do.

+My parser clearly isn't calling the lexicon at any point, though...?
+(I don't think it is, anyway??)
+How..... do I do that?

 ### July 4 2017